eburghar/gil/README.md

   --help            display usage information
 ```

-The log command shows only the section `step_script` and hide collapsed sections.
-To
+By default it shows only the `script` part of the job (a section named `step_script`), and hides the
+collapsed sections.
+Hidden sections are indicated in separated (colored) lines between `>` and `<`.
+The section ids are indicated between brackets.

-show everything do
+To show all sections, do

 ```bash
 glctl pipeline log -a
 ```

-The name of the section is indicated in the log between brackets.
-Depending on the `color` mode, all
-colors may be removed from the log.
+Depending on the `color` mode, all colors (ANSI codes) may be striped out from the log.

 ## Configuration